pritkc/EncampmentVision-s/README.md

 pip install -r requirements.txt
 ```

-4. Make sure the model file `model_final_2.pth` is in the project root directory.
+1. Make sure to park your model inside the `models` directory.
+This app will provide dropdown option to select any one model if parked more than one.

 ## API Setup